ManoF5/Python-Exercices/README.md

 020       | Random Order
 022       | Analyzing the Full Name
 023       | Separating the Digits of a Number
+024       | Checking the First Letters of a Text
+025       | Searching for a String Within Another

 ## C to Python
 Transforming code made in C to Python language